souviks22/new-sun/README.md

-# new-sun
+# REST Service for Team New Sun Foundation
-Adiministration System for Team New Sun
+A monolothic backend for TNSF operations at [teamnewsunfoundation.org](https://teamnewsunfoundation.org/)